 Do you believe in love at first sight?
 It’s amazing to think that when Jessica Wittering went with her father to see a 2008 Aygo Black with a view to buying it for her first car, she wasn’t particularly interested.
-But as soon as she clapped eyes on ‘Joe’ she fell head over heels for ‘him’, and now she even has an Instagram account dedicated to her nifty pink city car.
+But as soon as she clapped eyes on ‘Joe’ she fell head over heels for ‘him’, and now she even has an Instagram account dedicated to her nifty pink modified Aygo.

-We caught up with Jessica to find out a little bit more about how this much-loved Aygo came to be such a head-turner and, most importantly, why it’s called ‘Joe’…
+We caught up with Jessica to find out a little bit more about how this much-loved modified Aygo came to be such a head-turner and, most importantly, why it’s called ‘Joe’…

 Tell us a little about your Aygo, Jessica.